interledger/rfcs/0012-five-bells-ledger-api/0012-five-bells-ledger-api.md

 [amount]: #amounts
 [Amounts]: #amounts

-The Common Ledger API represents numeric currency amounts as strings rather than native JSON numbers.
+The Five Bells Ledger API represents numeric currency amounts as strings rather than native JSON numbers.
 This is because many standard libraries automatically decode numbers to a [IEEE 754 double precision floating point](https://en.wikipedia.org/wiki/IEEE_floating_point) representation.
 Using IEEE 754 double floats can introduce a loss of precision and rounding errors that are unacceptable for financial services, depending on the range and use cases needed.
 (In particular, digital assets that are natively represented as 64-bit unsigned integers do not fit properly into IEEE 754 double precision floats.)
-Amounts in the Common Ledger API MUST match the following regular expression:
+Amounts in the Five Bells Ledger API MUST match the following regular expression:

 `^[-+]?[0-9]*[.]?[0-9]+([eE][-+]?[0-9]+)?$`